JainAbhi2411/DineQR/docs/prd.md

 ### 8.2 Visual Elements
 - **Color Scheme**: Vibrant orange as primary color for energy and appetite stimulation, complemented by teal for professionalism and trust
 - **Typography**: Poppins for bold, modern headings; Inter for clean, readable body text
-- **Iconography**: Outlined icons for consistency and clarity, custom food and payment icons for brand identity
-- **Imagery**: High-quality food photography with professional styling, restaurant ambiance photos for context
+- **Iconography**: Outlined icons for consistency and clarity, custom food and payment icons for brand identity, color-coded dietary indicators (Veg/Non-Veg/Vegan)\n- **Imagery**: High-quality food photography with professional styling, restaurant ambiance photos for context
 - **Animations**: Smooth, purposeful animations that enhance user experience without distraction, with special focus on creating an immersive restaurant atmosphere on the owner dashboard home page

 ### 8.3 User Experience Principles